 The testing of automated motor vehicles may involve the processing of personal data.
 For example, data on the passenger's position in the test vehicle during the test and how they behave can be collected and analysed.
 Individuals such as the operator or test assistant must be identifiable.
 The processing of personal data falls under the corresponding European and national data protection regulations.
 The testing organisation is therefore obliged to comply with the corresponding legal requirements and to handle data lawfully, securely and under the principle of proportionality.
 Personal data may not be stored longer than it is necessary for testing.
+Test operators should comply with the provisions of the GDPR and the DSG.

-Network Security
+Functional Security